spin-itn/spin-itn.github.io/docs/outreach/seminars.md

 ## SPIN Friday Seminar Series

-This is a list of the weekly seminars organized by the **SPIN-ITN** PhD fellows.
-The seminars take place at **16:00 – 16:30 CEST** every Friday.
+This is a list of the seminars organized by the **SPIN-ITN** PhD fellows.
+The seminars take place at **16:00 – 16:30 CEST** on Fridays.

 <ul>
   <li><strong>21.01.2022</strong>: Sven Schippkus (University of Hamburg) – Introduction to Git</li>